-Here’s a look at some of the ways companies capture their customers' data, what exactly they do with that information, and how you can use the same techniques to improve your business.
+Here’s a look at some of the ways companies capture consumer data, what they do with that information, and how you can use the same techniques for your own business purposes.

 Companies capture data in many ways from many sources.
-Some processes are highly technical in nature, while others are more deductive (although these methods often employ sophisticated software).
+Some collection methods are highly technical, while others are more deductive (although these processes often employ sophisticated software).

-The bottom line, though, is that companies are using a cornucopia of sources to capture and process customer data on metrics, from demographic data to behavioral data, said Liam Hanham, director of data science at Elicit.
+The bottom line, though, is that companies are using a cornucopia of collection methods and sources to capture and process customer data on metrics, with interest in types of data ranging from demographic data to behavioral data, said Liam Hanham, data science manager at Workday.

-Businesses are adept at pulling in data from nearly every nook and cranny.
-The most obvious places are from consumer activity on their websites and social media pages, but there are some more interesting methods at work as well.
-Here are just a few of the ways businesses vacuum up consumer data for analysis.
+Businesses are adept at pulling in all types of data from nearly every nook and cranny.
+The most obvious places are from consumer activity on their websites and social media pages or through customer phone calls and live chats, but there are more interesting methods at work as well.
+[Make sure your company has the best business phone system.]

-One example is location-based advertising, which utilizes an internet-connected device’s IP address (and the other devices it interacts with) to build a personalized data profile.
+One example is location-based advertising, which uses tracking technologies such as an internet-connected device’s IP address (and the other devices it interacts with – your laptop may interact with your mobile device, and vice versa) to build a personalized data profile.
 This information is then used to target users’ devices with hyperpersonalized, relevant advertising.

-Companies will also dig deep into their own customer service records to see how customers have interacted with their sales and support departments in the past.
-Here, they are incorporating direct feedback about what worked and what didn’t, what a customer liked and disliked, except on a grand scale.
+Companies also dig deep into their customer service records to see how customers have interacted with sales and support departments in the past.
+Here, they are incorporating direct feedback about what worked and what didn’t, what a customer liked and disliked, on a grand scale.

-Of course, capturing large amounts of data creates the problem of how to sort through and analyze all that data.
+Capturing large amounts of data creates the problem of how to sort through and analyze all that information.
 No human can reasonably sit down and read through line after line of customer data all day long, and even if they could, they probably wouldn’t make much of a dent.
-Luckily, computers are much better at this type of work than humans, and they can operate 24/7/365 without taking a break.
+Computers, however, sift through this data more quickly and efficiently than humans, and they can operate 24/7/365 without taking a break.

-For many companies, consumer data offers a way to better understand and meet their customers' demands.
-By analyzing customer behavior, as well as vast troves of reviews and feedback, companies can nimbly modify their digital presence, goods or services to better suit the current marketplace.
+For many companies, consumer data offers a way to better understand customer needs and boost customer engagement.
+When companies analyze customer behavior, as well as vast troves of reviews and feedback, they can nimbly modify their digital presence, goods or services to better suit the current marketplace.

 “Our most important source of marketing intelligence comes from understanding customer data and using it to improve our website functionality,” Chopp said.
 “Our team has improved the customer experience by creating customized promotions and special offers based on customer data.
 Since each customer is going to have their own individual preferences, personalization is key.”

 Contextualized data can help companies understand how consumers are engaging with and responding to their marketing campaigns, and adjust accordingly.
-This use case for consumer data is highly predictive, building an idea on what consumers will want from what they have already done.
-Like other aspects of consumer data analysis, marketing is becoming more about personalization as a result, said Brett Downes, SEO manager at Traffic Jam Media.
+This highly predictive use case gives businesses an idea of what consumers want based on what they have already done.
+Like other aspects of consumer data analysis, marketing is becoming more about personalization, said Brett Downes, director at Haro Helpers.

-Companies that capture data also stand to profit from it.
-Data brokers, or companies that buy and sell information on customers, have risen as a new industry alongside big data.
-For businesses that are capturing large amounts of data, this represents an opportunity for a new stream of revenue.
+Companies that capture data stand to profit from it.
+Data brokers, or data service providers that buy and sell information on customers, have risen as a new industry alongside big data.
+For businesses that capture large amounts of data, collecting information and then selling it represent opportunities for new revenue streams.

-For advertisers, having this information available for purchase is immensely valuable, so the demand for more and more data is ever increasing.
-That means the more disparate data sources data brokers can pull from to package more thorough data profiles, the more money they can make by selling this information to one another and advertisers.
+This information is immensely valuable for advertisers, and they’ll pay for it, so the demand for more and more data is increasing.
+That means the more disparate data sources data brokers can pull from to package more thorough data profiles, the more money they can make by selling this information to one another and to advertisers.

 Some businesses even use consumer data as a means of securing more sensitive information.
-For example, banking institutions will sometimes use voice recognition data to authorize a user to access their financial information or protect them for fraudulent attempts to steal their information.
+For example, banking institutions sometimes use voice recognition data to authorize a user to access their financial information or protect them from fraudulent attempts to steal their information.

-These systems work by marrying data from a customer’s interaction with a call center and machine learning algorithms that can identify and flag potentially fraudulent attempts to access a customer’s account.
+These systems work by pairing data from a customer’s interaction with a call center, machine learning algorithms, and tracking technologies that can identify and flag potentially fraudulent attempts to access a customer’s account.
 This takes some of the guesswork and human error out of catching a con.

 As data capture and analytics technologies become more sophisticated, companies will find new and more effective ways to collect and contextualize data on everything, including consumers.
-For businesses, doing so is essential to remaining competitive well into the future; failing to do so, on the other hand, is like running a race with your legs tied together.
+For businesses, doing so is essential if they want to remain competitive well into the future; failing to do so is like running a race with your legs tied together.
 Insight is king, and insight in the modern business environment is gleaned from contextualized data.